alexey-martynov/cl-avm-logger/README.md

   and written in angle brackets at the beginning of the line.
 This allows simple output redirection in systemd units and/or by `systemd-cat` utility.

+* `JOURNAL-WITH-TIMESTAMP`

+  The priority will be converted to its numerical value (as in Syslog) and written in angle brackets at the beginning of the line.
+This allows simple output redirection in systemd units and/or by `systemd-cat` utility.
+In addition the timestamp will be printed between priority and message.

+Message timestamp is controlled by variables `*TIMESTAMP-FORMAT*` and `*TIMESTAMP-ZONE*`.
+The `*TIMESTAMP-FORMAT*` variable contains timestamp format specification as accepted by `local-time` library.
+The default value is timestamp like ISO8601 by symbol 'T' replaced by space to improve readability.
+If format is `NIL` no timestamp will be printed. `*TIMESTAMP-ZONE*` controls output timezone.
+By default it is UTC.

 ### Journal